Sterilizer Technology Affects the Overall Energy Efficiency of Palm Oil Mills

 The typical intermittent operation of a palm oil mill running 16-20 hours a day with daily starting up and shutting down and usual process disruptions in between, depending on the availability of FFB and other factors, diminishes the advantage of the continuous sterilization.
 Whereas, in a mill using horizontal sterilizers, the fruit bunch cages provide convenient buffer storage for both fresh fruit bunches and sterilized fruit bunches, thereby taking out peaks and troughs in the supply of sterilized fruit bunches to cope with the intermittent operation.

-The continuous sterilizer suffers a significant disadvantage in terms of high steam consumption.
+The continuous sterilizer suffers a further significant disadvantage in terms of high steam consumption.
 Due to its inherent design features, the sterilisation temperature is about 98 °C and the steam consumption is the highest among the different types of sterilizers due to long exposure time.
+Besides, a stop-start cycle of the continuous sterilization process involves high steam consumption.
 In addition, the continuous sterilization process includes a second stage of post-heating in order to subject the stripped fruits to a higher temperature to complete its heat treatment – one that consumes extra process steam and power.
-Further, unlike the other types of sterilizers, the continuous sterilization process incurs considerable power consumption for the bunch splitter machine and material transport scraper conveyor within the heating cabin.
+Moreover, unlike the other types of sterilizers, the continuous sterilization process costs considerable power consumption for the bunch crusher machine and material transport scraper conveyor within the heating cabin.
 For example, a 60 t/h capacity palm oil mill may require about 200 kW for operating the continuous sterilizers.
 The high energy consumption may effectively negate the advantage of continuous process that the continuous sterilizer offers with regard to energy usage.

 The continuous sterilizer uses steam at atmospheric pressure reduced from process steam pressure of 4 bar abs with steam consumption between 300 and 360 kg / tonne FFB in continuous operation.